 One of the Jewish leaders in pre-war Berlin, Hans Friedenthal, President of the German Zionist Organization, had written to Foley in 1942 to congratulate him on being made a Companion of the Order of St Michael and St George by King George VI.
 ‘We Jews have no order to award,’ Friedenthal said.
 ‘But we have a good and long memory.
 You may be assured that the German Jews will not forget how often you have helped them.’
 Thanks to the work of Lord Janner and the Holocaust Educational Trust, the evidence I had collected had been passed on to Yad Vashem.
 Officials had interviewed the living witnesses I found in researching the book and decided on 25 February 1999 to award Foley the title of Righteous Among Nations.
 It had taken more than 50 years but Friedenthal’s promise had finally been honoured.

 A completely updated edition of Foley published in April 2016 as a Dialogue Espionage Classic contains a large amount of new information on his remarkable intelligence operations.
+Alex Younger, the modern-day "C", the head of MI6 added his own tribute in January 2018.

 A memorial to Foley in Israel